Psychology Curriculum

 PSYC 4493 - Senior Seminar

-This seminar is focused on supporting development and execution of a senior research project.
-Supporting assignments include discussion of issues in contemporary psychology, research ethics, methodology, and style of presentation for psychological research.
-During the first semester each student, in consultation with faculty, develops a proposal for a research project in a chosen area of psychology.
-These projects are carried out during the second semester and are presented both in an American Psychological Association style research paper and orally to the seminar.
+The two-session seminar (with PSYC 4494) involves development and execution of a senior research project.
+During the first session, each student, in consultation with faculty, develops a proposal for a research project in a chosen area of psychology.
+These projects are carried out during the second session and are presented both in an American Psychological Association style research paper and orally to the seminar.
 Students present the results of their research at a regional conference.
-Hours credit: 4.
-Prerequisite: Psychology 2228, 2229L, or permission of the instructor.
+Credit hours: 4.
+Prerequisite: PSYC 2228 and 4401.
+Open only to psychology majors.

 PSYC 4494 - Senior Seminar

-This seminar is focused on supporting development and execution of a senior research project.
-Supporting assignments include discussion of issues in contemporary psychology, research ethics, methodology, and style of presentation for psychological research.
-During the first semester each student, in consultation with faculty, develops a proposal for a research project in a chosen area of psychology.
-These projects are carried out during the second semester and are presented both in an American Psychological Association style research paper and orally to the seminar.
+The two-session (with PSYC 4493) seminar involves development and execution of a senior research project.
+During the first session, each student, in consultation with faculty, develops a proposal for a research project in a chosen area of psychology.
+These projects are carried out during the second session and are presented both in an American Psychological Association style research paper and orally to the seminar.
 Students present the results of their research at a regional conference.
-Hours credit: 4.
-Prerequisite: Psychology 2228, 2229L, or permission of the instructor.
+Credit hours: 4.
+Prerequisite: PSYC 2228 and 4401.
+Open only to psychology majors.